maxddev/php-dejure/README.md

 A PHP library for linking legal norms in texts with [dejure.org](https://dejure.org).

-## What
+## History

-This library is an OOP port of `vernetzungsfunction.inc.php`, which can be [downloaded here](https://dejure.org/vernetzung.html).
+This library started as an OOP port of `vernetzungsfunction.inc.php`, which can be [downloaded here](https://dejure.org/vernetzung.html).
+Since then, `php-dejure` heavily modified the underlying caching mechanism, now providing a broad range of fully configurable cache drivers while featuring more text processing options.

-## Why

-While including this file works fine, I wanted to take the object-oriented approach, stuffing all its logic into a class, with setters & getters etc.

-## How
+## Getting started

 Install this package with [Composer](https://getcomposer.org):